 Who reviews websites

-- Project managers: Coordinating feedback and tracking issues
+- Project managers: Coordinating feedback, tracking issues, and managing the review timeline

 The review workflow

-- Share access: One link to the staging site for all reviewers
+- Share access: One link to the staging site for all reviewers—not separate links or environments

-- Fix and verify: Address issues, confirm they're resolved
+- Fix and verify: Address issues, then confirm they're actually resolved—don't just mark them done

-- Approve for launch: Get explicit sign-off from decision-makers
+- Approve for launch: Get explicit sign-off from decision-makers, documented with a timestamp

 For a detailed process, see: a website review process that actually works.